“A sunscreen several times a day keeps the big bad melanoma away”. Altruist sunscreen is what I currently use to keep the bad guy away.

 Some helpful skincare posts:

 Thoughts After Use

 I got a glimpse of what people might call “white cast” on my first application but that was only because I rubbed it in like my regular moisturizer.
 It needed more rubbing so you need to rub it in very well and the whitish feel will disappear.
 It also made me sweat at first but that was just like adding any other layer of skincare to my unaccommodating face.
 I also noticed that the tube content sometimes “settles” and when I try to use it, I get like a watery paste.
 As a result, I like to shake my tube first before opening it and that takes care of the water.

 I’ve been using it for about 3 weeks now and I don’t believe my hijab tan has gotten worse.
 Hence, it’s safe to say that IT WORKS.

 P.S I have no idea how I got rid of them before but I need to get rid of the sunburns I got during my recent sunscreen-less days.
 If you have any remedies, do let me know in the comment section.
 Thanks!

 UPDATE: I discovered it was my Q7 Essence Anti-Dark Spot Serum that faded my sunburns.
 So if you’re looking to fade sunburns or acne spots, get a product with ingredients like (Alpha) Arbutin.

 The sunscreen is worth a try.
-I’ll either continue to use this sunscreen or decide to try a mineral sunscreen also under 5K: Mineral sunscreens are deemed safer than their chemical colleagues.
+I’ll either continue to use this sunscreen or try a mineral sunscreen also under 5K.
+Mineral sunscreens are deemed safer because they sit on the skin.

 SO that’s all I got for you!